Pittsburgh-Machine-Learners/PghML/face2face GAN - 2017-07-27/README.md

 # Face2Face: Image Translation with Generative Adversarial Networks

 This repo contains the code examples for the [Pittsburgh Machine Learners meetup](https://www.meetup.com/Pittsburgh-Machine-Learners/events/241753177/) on 2017-07-27.
+Slides for this talk are [available here](https://docs.google.com/presentation/d/1uYSM7hR8H6aNv6hGkzfS05ojQiuVOgnq5ASLpGy8IGk/edit?usp=sharing).

 The code is adapted from the pix2pix / face2face TensorFlow implementations with minor modifications.